 David's students have won numerous national piano competitions and have been accepted onto music performance degree programmes in esteemed establishments including Trinity College Dublin, and University College Cork, Franz Liszt Academy of Music, Budapest.
 David has won prizes at several national piano competitions and accompanist competitions.
 In concert, David has performed extensively across Hungary and Ireland both as a soloist with orchestra, a diverse chamber musician and accompanist.
 David’s most recent performances include Mozart's D minor piano concerto under esteemed international conductor, Robert Houlihan in Limerick, and Leipzig, Germany at the Hochschule für Musik und Theater performing Schubert's Piano trio in B flat major.

 Since 2009, David gives regular charity concerts in Hajdúnánás, Hungary which were broadcasted by the local Hungarian media channels raising over 1000 euros for the lunch of homeless people during Christmas time.
 He is a multiple prizewinner in maths and chess competitions including 1st prize in the National Maths competition, Budapest, Hungary, and an international chess competition, Bratislava, Slovakia.

 In his free time, David likes reading, cooking, creating new recipes, being with friends and family and playing every type of sports and games including chess, cards, and board games.
 David is especially proud of recently completing the seventh venue in the Harry Potter board game, defeating Voldemort being Neville Longbottom.

-We are delighted to welcome back David who will be teaching online as part of the Munster Music Digital Academy and as visiting professor in Killaloe.
+David teaches online as part of the Munster Music Digital Academy and is a visiting professor in Killaloe.